derwentx/vimrc/README.md

     cnoremap <C-P> <Up>
     cnoremap <C-N> <Down>

-Write the file as sudo (only on Unix).
+~~Write the file as sudo (only on Unix).
 Super useful when you open a file and you don't have permissions to save your changes.
-[Vim tip](http://vim.wikia.com/wiki/Su-write):
+[Vim tip](http://vim.wikia.com/wiki/Su-write):~~
+Had to disable because of errors when loading config:

     :W